VideoChat-M1: Collaborative Policy Planning for Video Understanding via Multi-Agent Reinforcement Learning

 \section{Abstract}

-By leveraging tool-augmented Multimodal Large Language Models (MLLMs), multi-agent frameworks are driving progress in video understanding.
-However, most of them adopt static and non-learnable tool invocation mechanisms, which limit the discovery of diverse clues essential for robust perception and reasoning regarding temporally or spatially complex videos.
+Most of the multi-agent video understanding frameworks adopt static and non-learnable tool invocation mechanisms, which limit the discovery of diverse clues essential for robust perception and reasoning regarding temporally or spatially complex videos.
 To address this challenge, we propose a novel \textbf{M}ulti-agent system for video understanding, namely \textbf{VideoChat-M1}.
-Instead of using a single or fixed policy, VideoChat-M1 adopts a distinct Collaborative Policy Planning (CPP) paradigm with multiple policy agents, which comprises three key processes.
+Instead of using a single or fixed policy, we adopt a distinct Collaborative Policy Planning (CPP) paradigm with multiple policy agents, which comprises three key processes.
 (1) Policy Generation: Each agent generates its unique tool invocation policy tailored to the user's query; (2) Policy Execution: Each agent sequentially invokes relevant tools to execute its policy and explore the video content; (3) Policy Communication: During the intermediate stages of policy execution, agents interact with one another to update their respective policies.
-Through this collaborative framework, all agents work in tandem, dynamically refining their preferred policies based on contextual insights from peers to effectively respond to the user’s query.
-Moreover, we equip our CPP paradigm with a concise Multi-Agent Reinforcement Learning (MARL) method.
-Consequently, the team of policy agents can be jointly optimized to enhance VideoChat-M1's performance, guided by both the final answer reward and intermediate collaborative process feedback.
-Extensive experiments demonstrate that VideoChat-M1 achieves SOTA performance across eight benchmarks spanning four tasks.
-Notably, on LongVideoBench, our method outperforms the SOTA model Gemini 2.5 pro by 3.6\% and GPT-4o by 15.6\%.
+Through this collaborative framework, all agents work in tandem, dynamically refining their preferred policies based on contextual insights from peers.
+Moreover, we equip our CPP paradigm with Multi-Agent Reinforcement Learning (MARL).
+Consequently, policy agents can be jointly optimized to enhance the performance, guided by both the final answer reward and intermediate collaborative process feedback.
+Extensive experiments demonstrate that VideoChat-M1 achieves SOTA performance across eight benchmarks on four tasks.
+Notably, on LongVideoBench, our method outperforms Gemini 2.5 pro by 3.6\% and GPT-4o by 15.6\%.